umasreeakula/Maven-Sales-Challenge/README.md

 #### Assumptions:
 - The dashboard prioritises detailed performance insights at an individual level, reflecting the assumption that sales managers are primarily concerned with assessing the performance of team members.
 This approach allows for benchmarking individuals against each other.
 - Teams can access each other's performance data, enabling comparative analysis to assess relative performance across teams.
-- Managers would like to track the team's performance over the year.
+- Managers would like to track the team's performance quarter to quarter.
 The dashboard allows managers to retrospectively analyse performance over the year, organised by quarters, to track and evaluate long-term progress effectively.

 The dashboard is user-friendly and includes help tooltips and text for interpreting the graphs, metrics and how to access information from them.